 Teens love camping but finding fun and engaging games can be challenging.
 So, here are a few exciting camping activities for teenagers that you can try out.
 These activities help them bond with their peers and have great experiences that they will cherish forever.
-Many families go camping during summers and as you spend most of the time outdoors, it is important to have a few fun games in mind to keep everyone happy and entertained.
+Many families go hiking or camping during summers, and as you spend most of the time outdoors, it is important to have a few fun games in mind to keep everyone happy and entertained.
 So, take a look at the options below and add your twist to them.
 Read on to know more.

 Camp Games For Teens

-1. Air Raid:
+1. Air raid

 - Make a start and a finish line, fifty meters apart.